This tutorial outlines the basics of how multiplexed images can be analyzed in QuPath using the sample LuCa-7color_[13860,52919]_1x1component_data.

 The next step involves finding a way to identify whether cells are positive or negative for each marker independently based upon the detections and measurements made during the previous step.

-QuPath v0.2.0 supports two different ways to do this:
+Since QuPath v0.2.0 there are two different ways to do this:

 Threshold a single measurement (e.g. mean nucleus intensity)